COVID has changed the world of work. Here's how it's impacted your employees' taxes.

 "This bill maintains the status quo for state income taxes and income earned by remote workers living in a tax jurisdiction different from their place of work for the 2020 tax year.
 This will prevent remote workers from bearing the onerous burden of determining which states they may owe taxes to.”

 We encourage companies to pay attention to the progress of this bill, as it can have significant implications on both employees and employers.
 However, until there are federal regulations in place, most of your tax-related decisions will have to be based on the responses of every state, which are constantly changing.

+Don’t assume flexibility.
+While many states have been loosening restrictions toward taxes during the pandemic, you shouldn’t assume that every local government will respond this way.
+We also encourage HR teams to get familiar with pre-COVID guidelines in every relevant state, as many of the current changes in guidelines won’t be applicable once states of emergencies are lifted.Take advantage of existing resources.
 Thankfully, there are also a growing number of resources being published by accounting and law firms that are helping employers stay up-to-date.
 For instance, this tracker provides an overview of every state’s response to the issue of remote work and taxes during the pandemic.
 This document links to every state’s taxing authority website so you can easily identify ones that are relevant to your workforce.